 Cards of support

-To build on the existing support we can offer students, Safer Community (formally Safer Community) collaborated with the Visual Art program in Bendigo.
+To build on the existing support we can offer students, Safer Community (formally Speak Up) collaborated with the Visual Art program in Bendigo.
 We developed postcard messages, featuring student artwork, that offers positive messages such as:

 - self love